Faten-Org/ConvertVTTtoXLS/README.md

 - Parses VTT files to extract timestamps and values.
 - Combines entries from two VTT files based on their timestamps.
 - Writes the combined entries to an Excel file with columns for source and translated timestamps and values.
-- Adds an additional "Notes" column in the Excel file.
+- Adds  additional "Reviewer 1 Suggestion" and "Reviewer 2 Suggestion" columns in the Excel file.

 ## Requirements